Bitmessage/PyBitmessage/INSTALL.md

 - python2.7
 - python2-qt4 (python-qt4 on Debian/Ubuntu)
 - openssl
-- (Fedora & Redhat only) openssl-compat-bitcoin-libs
+- (Fedora & Redhat only) openssl-compat-bitcoin-libs[, if you find it](https://apps.fedoraproject.org/packages/s/openssl-compat-bitcoin-libs)

 ## Running PyBitmessage
 PyBitmessage can be run in two ways: